Utah’s Mighty Five

 We spend nearly all of our Adventure exploring the Colorado Plateau, a geology wonderland covering southern Utah and parts of Colorado and Arizona.
 This high plateau is crisscrossed by a seemingly endless spider web of stunningly-colorful, bizarrely-shaped stone canyons.
 It truly feels like its own world, shut off from the rest of planet Earth, and the central part of Utah, from Boulder to Escalante, was one of the last places in the Lower 48 to be penetrated by roads, rather than be serviced by packmules.
 You’ll understand why when we drive Utah’s Journey through Time Scenic Byway along the Hogsback, a narrow bridge of stone, surrounded by a sea of sandstone valleys, barely wide enough to lay a 2-lane road.

-Join us for this once in a lifetime small group van tour amidst the wonders of amazing Utah!
+Join us for this once in a lifetime exploration of the wonders of amazing Utah!

 Pricing is per person is based on double occupancy.

 - All land travel by motorcoach as outlined